Moveable Transactions Reform in Scotland

 The Shepherd and Wedderburn Moveable Transactions Team has been heavily involved in the development of these reforms for many years, with Dr Hamish Patrick and Andrew Kinnes being leading members of the Scottish Law Commission’s Advisory Group throughout the process.
 Hamish was asked to give evidence to the Scottish Parliament’s Economy etc. Committee on the proposed reforms in 2019 and Neil Campbell was a member of the Scottish Law Commission’s staff working on the reforms in their earlier stages.

 Given our practical experience advising on the specialist fields mentioned above, and the broader relevant expertise we have at clients’ disposal throughout the firm, our team is well placed to advise on the implications of these reforms.
-If you have questions as to how the reforms under the Act will affect your business or sector, please get in touch with a member of our team.
+We have already provided bespoke training sessions for a number of clients and contacts across a breadth of sectors on the Act and its impact.

 Further Knowledge